-- (a) Before a prospective party signs a collaborative law participation agreement, a prospective collaborative lawyer must make reasonable inquiry whether the prospective party has a history of a coercive or violent relationship with another prospective party. - (b) Throughout a collaborative law process, a collaborative lawyer reasonably and continuously shall assess whether the party

-1 the collaborative lawyer represents has a history of a coercive or 2 violent relationship with another party.

-- (c) If a collaborative lawyer reasonably believes that the party the lawyer represents or the prospective party who consults the lawyer has a history of a coercive or violent relationship with another party or prospective party, the lawyer may not begin or continue a collaborative law process unless: - (1) the party or the prospective party requests beginning or continuing a process; and - (2) the collaborative lawyer reasonably believes that the safety of the party or prospective party can be protected adequately during a process. - SECTION 16.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.16 of Title 12, unless there is created a duplication in numbering, reads as follows: - 16 CONFIDENTIALITY OF COLLABORATIVE LAW COMMUNICATION. - A collaborative law communication is confidential to the extent agreed by the parties in a signed record or as provided by law of this state other than the Collaborative Law Act. - SECTION 17.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.17 of Title 12, unless there is created a duplication in numbering, reads as follows: - PRIVILEGE AGAINST DISCLOSURE FOR COLLABORATIVE LAW COMMUNICATION; ADMISSIBILITY; DISCOVERY.
+- A. Before a prospective party signs a collaborative law participation agreement, a prospective collaborative lawyer shall make reasonable inquiry whether the prospective party has a history of a coercive or violent relationship with another prospective party. - B. Throughout a collaborative law process, a collaborative lawyer reasonably and continuously shall assess whether the party the collaborative lawyer represents has a history of a coercive or violent relationship with another party. - C. If a collaborative lawyer reasonably believes that the party the lawyer represents or the prospective party who consults the lawyer has a history of a coercive or violent relationship with another party or prospective party, the lawyer may not begin or continue a collaborative law process unless: - 1.
+The party or the prospective party requests beginning or continuing a process; and - 2.
+The collaborative lawyer reasonably believes that the safety of the party or prospective party can be protected adequately during a process.

+SECTION 16.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3316 of Title 12, unless there is created a duplication in numbering, reads as follows:

+CONFIDENTIALITY OF COLLABORATIVE LAW COMMUNICATION.

+A collaborative law communication is confidential to the extent agreed by the parties in a signed record or as provided by law of this state other than this act.

+SECTION 17.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3317 of Title 12, unless there is created a duplication in numbering, reads as follows:

+PRIVILEGE AGAINST DISCLOSURE FOR COLLABORATIVE LAW COMMUNICATION; ADMISSIBILITY; DISCOVERY.
-- (a) Subject to Sections 18 and 19 of this act, a collaborative law communication is privileged under subsection (b) of this section, is not subject to discovery, and is not admissible in evidence. - (b) In a proceeding, the following privileges apply:

-- (1) A party may refuse to disclose, and may prevent any other person from disclosing, a collaborative law communication. - (2) A nonparty participant may refuse to disclose, and may prevent any other person from disclosing, a collaborative law communication of the nonparty participant. - (c) Evidence or information that is otherwise admissible or subject to discovery does not become inadmissible or protected from discovery solely because of its disclosure or use in a collaborative law process. - SECTION 18.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.18 of Title 12, unless there is created a duplication in numbering, reads as follows:
+- A. Subject to Sections 18 and 19 of this act, a collaborative law communication is privileged under subsection B of this section, is not subject to discovery, and is not admissible in evidence. - B. In a proceeding, the following privileges apply: - 1.
+A party may refuse to disclose, and may prevent any other person from disclosing, a collaborative law communication; and - 2.
+A nonparty participant may refuse to disclose, and may prevent any other person from disclosing, a collaborative law communication of the nonparty participant. - C. Evidence or information that is otherwise admissible or subject to discovery does not become inadmissible or protected from discovery solely because of its disclosure or use in a collaborative law process. - SECTION 18.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3318 of Title 12, unless there is created a duplication in numbering, reads as follows: